Water Balloon in a Bottle

 If we asked you to blow up a balloon inside of a bottle or, better yet, fill that balloon with water, you’d probably think that it’s no problem.
 Think again!
 The Water Balloon in a Bottle experiment will show you just how powerful air pressure actually is, and you’ll get to play some fun tricks on your friends.
 Having fun with friends and learning along the way?
 It’s a hands-on science two-for-one!

-- One liter bottle
+- 1-Liter bottle

 - Duct tape

 - Adult Supervision

 Put the balloon into the bottle, wrapping the open end around the mouth of the bottle.

 Take a deep breath and try to blow up the balloon.
 No matter how hard you blow, it just doesn’t blow up!

 Now, poke a hole in the bottom of the bottle using a tack or pushpin.